-Sabrina Viva.
-Director of Account Management & Latin America Initiatives.
-Realized Worth.
+Sabrina Viva the Director of Account Management & Latin America Initiatives at Realized Worth

 If you are in the midst of deciding if you want a career change, volunteering is a great way to help you make this decision.
 You can dip your toes in to see what roles suit you and, as Sabrina Viva shows, it could also land you the next career that you want.
 After volunteering for Realized Worth, an organization that works with companies to motivate employees to participate in volunteering and giving programs, she moved into a different sector to help causes.